compromise-evident/RawVisual/README.md

 <!--
-Raw analysis of any file.
+Raw analysis of any file + reference in the cpp.
 -->